ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-09-11-building-a-wooden-toilet.md

 ![Toilet box without containers](/assets/images/IMG_2854.jpg)

 I bought the separator from [kildwick.com](https://www.kildwick.com/).
 It was surprisingly expensive but it made the best impression on me when I compared products online.
-I used 14mm birch plywood to build the toilet seat and nicely routed the edges to make the it comfortable.
+I used 14mm birch plywood to build the toilet seat and nicely routed the edges to make it comfortable.

 ![Open toilet lid](/assets/images/IMG_2859.jpg)